KeaneISHIMWE/kingdom-of-salomon/README.md

-# group8
+# kingdom of salom school
-This is group work
+this is a schoolwebsite project